-Unlike maize and wheat, most rice tends to be consumed where it is produced & it does not enter the international markets.
-Yet, the volume of international rice trade has increased almost fourfold, from 7.5 million tonnes annually in the 1960s to an average of 28.5 million tonnes during 2000-2009.Current global rice trade now stands at around 42 million tonnes.
+Unlike maize and wheat, rice mostly tends to be consumed where it is produced and does not enter international markets.
+Yet the volume of international rice trade has almost quadrupled, from 7.5 million tonnes per year in the 1960s to an average of 28.5 million tonnes in 2000-2009.
+The current global rice trade stands at around 42 million tonnes.

-The rice export market is highly concentrated with the top five rice exporters accounting for 80% of global rice trade.
-Of the five top exporters, four (Thailand, India, Vietnam, and Pakistan) are from Asia.
-Thailand has occupied the top spot for the most part of the past four decades.
-India is the largest exporters of rice with total 26.3% of total rice exports in 2017.
-Thailand and USA is on the second and third position with total market share of 24.9% and 8.5% consecutively.
-For the Asian rice-exporting
+The rice export market is highly concentrated, with the top five Rice Exporters accounting for 80% of world rice trade.
+Of the top five rice exporters, four (Thailand, India, Vietnam and Pakistan) are from Asia.
+Thailand has held the top spot for most of the past four decades.
+India is the largest rice exporter with a total of 26.3% of total rice exports in 2017.
+Thailand and the United States occupy the second and third positions with a total market share of 24.9%. and 8.5% consecutively.
+For Asian rice exporting

-countries, rice is still the most important staple and domestic food security and strategic reserve is extremely important.

-Unlike the high concentration in export market, the import side is quite fragmented.
-The top five rice importers account for around 30% of the total trade and the top ten accounts for less than 50% of total imports.
-Many of the major importers, including the current top importer, China, are from Asia and account for a quarter of the total trade.
-The other major importing regions are the Middle East and Africa, with nearly half of the total global trade.
-These two are the fastest growing rice markets, with the trade volume doubling from 10 to 20 million tons in the past decade.
+countries, rice is still the most important staple food, and domestic food security and strategic reserve are extremely important.
+In contrast to the heavy concentration on the export market, the import side is quite fragmented.
+The top five Rice Importers account for about 30% of total rice trade and the top ten account for less than 50% of total imports.
+Many of the major rice importers, including the top importer at present, China, are from Asia and account for a quarter of total rice trade.
+The other major importing regions are the Middle East and Africa, with almost half of the total world trade.
+These two markets are the fastest growing, with trade volumes doubling from 10 to 20 million tonnes over the past decade.